 Some Sample Registration Files

-The sample files provided here were created for the PSR-2000 and should also work on the PSR-2100.
+The sample files provided below were were created for the PSR-2000 and should also work on the PSR-2100.
 If you have a later keyboard, you can use the idea suggested here to create your own category registrations.
 In fact, my "favorite" styles changed as later Yamaha arranger keyboard were introduced.
 I also found, somewhat to my surprise, that my "favorite" voices also changed with newer keyboards.
 So, a "Ballad" registration category for the Tyros3 would be significantly different than one created for the PSR-2000.

 In setting up each of the category-based registrations below, I tried to use a different MAIN voice in each registration button, so that if you do freeze the style when it is first loaded, you can then switch to any of the eight registrations main voices while that style is playing.
 Note also that I seldom like the LEFT voice specified with the internal preset styles so I usually change it.
 By "freezing" the style, the LEFT voice is also frozen with the style.
 So, the other registration buttons that change the MAIN voice, will not be changing the LEFT voice.
 All of these registrations are available in a single zip file.
 If you just want to "try out" one or two, you can click on the registration file category title do download just that file.